Tuesday, January 31, 2012

 Never in my life, from then to now, have I experienced a bigger juxtaposition of utter warmth to bitter cold; of simple joy to total degradation; of innocence to experience, as I did that winter.
 Sometimes I look back and wonder why I went along on those freezing, smack-scoring trips with Matt.
 And then I realize: It’s because I thought I was hotshot teenage journalist and that I had to learn about the ways of the world, no matter what it took.
 Oh yeah, and because I was stupid.

-By late April I had senselessly broken Linda’s heart, my father had died of a heart attack, and my world had essentially crumbled.
+By late April I had senselessly broken Linda’s heart, my band had split up, my father had died of a heart attack, and my entire world had essentially crumbled.
 Much of April and all of May 1970 are gone from my memory.
 I think I may have had a little nervous breakdown somewhere along in there.

 But to this day, when it’s been snowing every day for a week, when there’s a foot of snow on the ground and I’m shoveling, shoveling, shoveling, and I need a shot of warmth, I’m back in Linda’s living room, Sesame Street is on in the family room, Simon & Garfunkel are playing softly somewhere, and everything is all right.